Majdi-Aref/restaurant/README.md

 - Heroku is a platform that can handle backend programing languages such as Python, which Github can not.
 - Therefore, when we build a project with Python/Django, we need a deploy it on a platform like Heroku so that we can let others see it in action.
 - As stated above, you should already have put all the dependencies of your project in the 'requirements.txt' file of your project.
-- Plaase type in the following command in the terminal of your Codeanywhere's workspace: "pip3 freeze > requirements.txt" and then press enter.
+- Please type in the following command in the terminal of your Codeanywhere's workspace: "pip3 freeze > requirements.txt" and then press enter.
-- Once you have done that, Heroku searches fo, finds that file, requirements.txt, and installs all the dependencies that are listed inside it before running the project's code.
+- Once you have done that, Heroku searches for, finds that file, requirements.txt, and installs all the dependencies that are listed inside it before running the project's code.
 - Please do not forget to add, commit, and push those changes from your Codeanywhere worksapce to Github.
-- How can you sign up for an account by Heroku?
+- How can you sign up for an account on Heroku?
   - Open Heroku's website.
   - In the process of signing up for an account with Heroku, I have selected "Student" as a "Role" because I am now a student at the Code Institute.
 For the "Primary development language" I have selected "Python" as I have written the "Savour" with Django/Python.
   - Once you have finished entering the details of your signing up, click on "CREATE FREE ACCOUNT", which is on the bottom right of the sign-up page.